nickserv/danamccurdy.com/_posts/2017-03-30-true-conversation.md

 ---
 A true conversation
 is not merely
-two people talking;
+when two people talk;
-it is two
+it is when two
-talking and listening.
+talk and listen.

 It is when each one
 is at least as interested